 An association describes a set of tuples whose values refer to typed instances.
 An instance of an association is called a link.
+A link is a tuple with one value for each end of the association, where each value is an instance of the type of the end.

-- "Classifier (from Kernel, Dependencies, PowerTypes)" on page 51 - "Relationship (from Kernel)" on page 134
+- "Classifier (from Kernel, Dependencies, PowerTypes, Interfaces)" on page 51 - "Relationship (from Kernel)" on page 134